 It is important that each graduate student be fully informed, not only of the Graduate School Policies and Procedures, but of any additional departmental program requirements beyond those of the Graduate School.
-The Graduate School website provides a link to departmental policy requirements http://graduateschool.vt.edu/academics/programs/index.html The department should inform graduate students of their degree requirements at the time of matriculation.
+The Graduate School website provides a link to departmental policy requirements at http://graduateschool.vt.edu/graduate_catalog/programs.htm.
+The department should inform graduate students of their degree requirements at the time of matriculation.

 It is assumed that most problems involving graduate education will be discussed informally and reconciled at the departmental level.
 Indeed, most discussions of this kind will commonly occur among the student, the Chair of the student’s Advisory Committee, and the other members of the Advisory Committee.
 However, from time to time serious questions may arise that place the student’s status in jeopardy.
 On these occasions it is important that the university provide full opportunity for the student’s grievance to be reviewed in a judicious manner.